localvoid/perf-monitor/README.md

 <body>
   <script src="http://localvoid.github.io/perf-monitor/0.1/perf-monitor.js"></script>
   <script>
-    // initProfile will create a new monitor component and inject it into your
+    // initProfiler will create a new monitor component and inject it into your
     // document.
     perfMonitor.initProfiler('a');
     perfMonitor.initProfiler('b');